underscoreio/underscoreio/src/html/_drafts/liftrx.md

 }
 {% endhighlight %}

 The interesting code here is the focus method from RxLift's [Components.scala](https://github.com/channingwalton/rxlift/blob/master/core/src/main/scala/com/casualmiracles/rxlift/Components.scala).
-It applies a Lens[T, F] to an RxComponent[F, F] producing an RxComponent[T, Endo[T]].
-This brings us back to why RxComponent is needed.
+It applies a Lens[T, F] to an RxComponent[F, F] producing an RxComponent[T, Endo[T]], which brings us back to why RxComponent is needed.

 An RxElement is the result of applying an Observable to an RxComponent, so it is not possible to modify its input after construction.
-By working with RxComponents, Observables can be worked with before being finally applied to UI components.
+RxComponents allow us to map and transform Observables before their RxElement is produced.

-The last line, fn + ln, combines each field into a RxComponent[Person, Endo[Person]].
-It does so by merging the Observable streams of fn and ln, and joining the UI NodeSeqs.
+The last line, fn + ln, combines each field into a RxComponent[Person, Endo[Person]] by merging the Observable streams of fn and ln, and joining the UI NodeSeqs.

-By merging the Observable[Endo[T]] value streams, a change in any field will result in an Endo[T] to be emitted.
-Multiple updates to a datatype by different users will be safe, since changes are applied on a field by field basis.
-Hence, one user's update will not overwrite anothers, unless they edit the same field simultaneously of course.
+Consequently, a change in any field will result in an Endo[T] being emitted and so multiple updates to a datatype by different users will be safe.
+One user's update will not overwrite anothers unless the same field is modified simultaneously by two or more users.

 Here is a UI that uses the component.